PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

 ![ExOV2 Certificate Authentication Application](/assets/images/Exchange_API_Permissions.png)
 ![ExOV2 Certificate Authentication Application](/assets/images/Exchange_API_Permissions._2.png)

-The last step invovles clicking the **Grant Admin Consent for <your tenant name>** so that permissions will be deployed for all mailboxes.
+The last step involves clicking the **Grant Admin Consent for <your tenant name>** so that permissions will be deployed for all mailboxes.

 ![ExOV2 Certificate Authentication Application](/assets/images/EXO_Grant_Admin_Consent.png)

 ## Exchange Online Certificate Based authentication - Configure Authentication

 With the application created configured in AzureAD we need to configure authentication against AzureAD.
-When using *[application permissions model](https://en.wikipedia.org/wiki/Application_permissions)* authenticaiton is performed via a **client secret**, a token, or a **certificate**.
+When using *[application permissions model](https://en.wikipedia.org/wiki/Application_permissions)* authentication is performed via a **client secret**, a token, or a **certificate**.
 Token authentication is considered, rightly so, *less secure* for this reason only certificate one is supported by Exchange Online/Microsoft.

 In the scope of Exchange OnLine authentication it is unimportant if we're using a self signed or publicly trusted certificate as long as **we have the associated private key**.